Accompanied driving

 Last update

-Candidates for a Category B driving licence may choose to be accompanied drivers, which is further training in addition to that provided by a driving school.
+As a candidate for a category B driving licence you may choose to be an accompanied driver, which is further training in addition to that provided by a driving school.

-After passing the theory test and successfully completing the practical instruction (12 one-hour lessons) at a driving school, candidates continue their practical training by driving with a relative or close friend who, drawing on their personal experience, assists the candidate and gives them advice to help develop their sense of responsibility.
+After successfully passing the theory test and completing the practical instruction of at least 12 one-hour lessons at an approved driving school, you can continue your practical training by driving in the company of a relative or close friend.
+Drawing on their personal experience, this person will provide you with assistance and advice to help you develop your sense of responsibility at the wheel.

 Who is concerned?